Sat-Sun 12.00 - 18.00

 No amount of coaching can replace disciplined preparation, but certain tactics have shown measurable uplift in exam performance:

 Timed Mock Tests on Real Exam Platforms – Practicing on the official SSC portal or the RBI’s mock banking exams replicates the exact interface, time limits, and question rotation.
-Data from the 2026 NCC (National Coaching Council) audit reveals that candidates who complete at least three full‑length timed mocks per week improve their percentile ranking by an average of 8 points.
+Three full-length timed mocks per week is the rhythm most successful aspirants describe: one for accuracy, one for speed, one for endurance.
+The percentile gain varies, but the discipline of replicating exam conditions consistently moves the needle more than any single book or video.

 Peer Study Pods in Co‑Working Spaces – Bengaluru’s coworking hubs like CoWrks and 91springboard host “Prep Pods” where small groups meet twice a week for peer‑teaching sessions.
-The collaborative environment not only clarifies doubts faster but also builds accountability—a factor cited by 67 % of successful 2026 exam takers in a local survey.
+The collaborative environment not only clarifies doubts faster but also builds accountability—the discipline of meeting at a fixed time twice a week is half the value — solo prep tends to slip.

 Integrating Current Affairs with Conceptual Learning – Instead of treating news as a separate subject, top performers embed current‑affairs snippets into their core subject notes.
 For instance, linking a recent RBI monetary policy change directly with the macro‑economics chapter sharpens analytical skills needed for banking interviews.